ChrisDuffley/stationPlaylist/addonuserguide.md

 9. Genre
 10. Mood

-In addition, version 6.10 and later displays scheduled time as the leftmost column.
+In addition, scheduled time is displayed as the leftmost column.

 Playlist Editor in creator and Remote VT client includes the following additional commands: